A Bowl of Bold Flavours at Somerset’s Ramen Hotspot — Nantsuttei reviews

 Three bowls of ramen sit on a wooden table, each topped with sliced pork, bean sprouts, and green onions.
 Bottles of seasoning are placed nearby.

-Tender chashu made from high-quality pork loin, bean sprouts, spring onions, bannou negi, shiraga negi (different kinds of green onions), and a silky onsen egg that adds a creamy richness to every bite.
-And all this at a great price of $10.80++ a real steal for what you get.
+Tender pork chashu made from high-quality pork loin, bean sprouts, spring onions, bannou negi, shiraga negi (different kinds of green onions), and a silky onsen egg that adds a creamy richness to every bite.
+And all this at a great price of $10.80++ a real steal for what you get in this hot bowl of ramen.
+This dish is a perfect example of how Nantsuttei balances flavor and texture in their offerings, avoiding an overly heavy ramen experience while still delivering richness and depth.
+If you want to enjoy authentic Japanese ramen, this place is a must-visit, and the table agreed that the quality and taste were exceptional.

 Marutoku Negi Chashu Men and All the Toppings